-In FY20 the weighting of financial to non-financial metrics was adjusted in response to investor feedback that significant bonuses could be paid in years where performance on financial measures is suboptimal.
+KMP individual performance outcomesIn FY20 the weighting of financial to non-financial metrics was adjusted in response to investor feedback that significant bonuses could be paid in years where performance on financial measures is suboptimal.
 The tables below summarise the STI performance outcomes for KMP for FY20.